dmytrostriletskyi/project-version/README.md

 ### End users

-An end user of the project is a software engineer or DevOps guy who develop projects that needs explicit, strict and automatic project version management for tags, images, API and/or libraries.
+An end user of the project is a software or DevOps-related engineer who develop, release and deploy projects that need explicit, strict and automatic project version management for tags, images, API and/or libraries.

 ### Semantic versioning